Matt Cardy | Getty Images

 Allison Abel Rissel, a North Dakota yoga instructor who, as part of her graduate training in exercise physiology, published research on the health benefits of hot yoga, agreed.

-“It is hot in that room, but as long as you’re properly hydrated, I think it’s a manageable heat,” she said.
+“It is hot in that room, but as long as you’re properly hydrated, I think it’s a manageable heat,” she told Healthline in 2015.

 But, according to Mindy Caplan, a yoga instructor and a health fitness specialist certified through the American College of Sports Medicine, many participants don’t ease in to the higher temperatures.

-“Groupon’s out there saying you can try hot yoga, and it’s usually somebody that’s never practiced yoga before and they go in there,” she said.
+“Groupon’s out there saying you can try hot yoga, and it’s usually somebody that’s never practiced yoga before and they go in there,” she told Healthline in 2015.
 “They’re not well hydrated.
-They’re not in shape."
+They’re not in shape.”

 Caplan briefly tried Bikram and doesn’t recommend it for students.